olmozavala/ds_health_exam2/README.md

 ![](imgs/cnn2.png)

 ## Question 5 (Extra 10 Pts)
 Implement the proposed architecture in Question 3 and train it.
-Evaluate the model and report the results.
+Evaluate the model and discuss the results.